YichaoOU/easy_prime/docs/content/Installation.rst

 Summary
 ^^^^^^

-Installation of easy-prime is really easy, however, you might experience errors due to lower conda version problem.
+Installation of Easy-Prime is really easy via conda, however, you might experience errors due to lower conda version problem.
 Please make sure that you have conda installed and conda version >= 4.9.

+.. note:: Easy-Prime is only available on Linux or Mac.
+For installation via conda, make sure conda version >= 4.9.

 Steps